 Permanent control measures are the erosion prevention materials designed to provide long-term protection to underlying soils.
-This may include, but is not limited, to buildings, paving. a uniform (evenly distributed, without large bare areas) perennial vegetative cover, riprap, gabions, or biodegradable rolled erosion control products (RECP).
+This may include, but is not limited to buildings, paving a uniform (evenly distributed, without large bare areas) perennial vegetative cover, riprap, gabions, or biodegradable rolled erosion control products (RECP).

 pH